 This docu-drama will implement re-enactments to complement the heroic stories of the survivors and veterans of the occupation and the time leading up to the invasion and liberation of Normandy.

-The visuals of the interviews will consist of dramatic backdrops, as in the interviews in HBO’s “Band of Brothers,” museum locations, homes and on-location scenes consisting of beaches, battle locations and memorials.
-The decision will be based on the context of the interviews.
+The visuals of the interviews will consist of dramatic backdrops, as in the interviews in HBO’s “Band of Brothers,” museum locations, homes and on-location scenes consisting of beaches, battle locations

 To bring honor and respect to this story, the best production equipment will be used.
 Our team will document the imagery utilizing:

 - Carl Zeiss Cinema Lenses

 - GoPro or Action Cameras for parachute jumps

 - Dramatic Color Grading and Correction.

 We have been approved for charitable 501(c)(3) status through our donation partner IFP Chicago.